SpaceX could take its Mars-colonizing spaceship out for its excursion very soon.

 CEO Elon Musk Tweeted that the flight-test version of SpaceX’s Starship vehicle could be ready to take its first short “hopping” excursion in a matter of weeks.
 The concept image published by CEO Elon Musk earlier this week has started to resemble the images captured at SpaceX’s Boca Chica test facility in Texas, which Musk described as looking like “liquid silver.”

-Initial plans were outlined in September 2017 showed what was then called the “BFR” measuring 348 feet tall.
-The tests are key to the company’s future plans, Musk said the company should have its first orbital prototype by June.
-The Starship is SpaceX’s new class of super-heavy launch vehicle and will allow for potential missions around the Moon and to Mars.
+Initial plans were outlined in September 2017 and showed what was then called the “BFR,” measuring 348 feet tall.
+The tests are key to the company’s future plans; Musk said the company should have its first orbital prototype by June.
+The Starship is SpaceX’s new class of super-heavy launch vehicles and will allow for potential missions around the Moon and to Mars.

 This work is taking place at both SpaceX headquarters in Hawthorne, California.
 The first crewed Red Planet mission for the rocket and 100-passenger Starship could come as early as the mid-2020s if development and testing go well.